Oghma-Infinium/Twisted-Skyrim/README.md

 *Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.*

-*Please make sure to back up your RaceMenu Presets when updating.
-You can place them in the `[NoDelete] Fahluaan RaceMenu Presets` mod.*

 ## Removing the Modlist
 Simply delete the folder.
-Congratulations, you have uninstalled Fahluaan.
+Congratulations, you have uninstalled Twisted Skyrim.

 ## Issues